css-modules/css-modulesify/README.md

 ### Options:

 - `rootDir`: absolute path to your project's root directory.
 This is optional but providing it will result in better generated classnames.
-- `output`: path to write the generated css
+- `output`: path to write the generated css.
-- `json`: optional path to write a json manifest of classnames
+- `jsonOutput`: optional path to write a json manifest of classnames.
-- `use`: optional array of postcss plugins (by default we use the css-modules core plugins)
+- `use`: optional array of postcss plugins (by default we use the css-modules core plugins).

+## Using CSS Modules on the backend

+If you want to use CSS Modules in server-generated templates there are a couple of options:

+- Option A (nodejs only): register the [require-hook](https://github.com/css-modules/css-modules-require-hook) so that `var styles = require('./foo.css')` operates the same way as on the frontend.
+Make sure that the `rootDir` option matches to guarantee that the classnames are the same.

+- Option B: configure the `jsonOutput` option with a file path and `css-modulesify` will generate a JSON manifest of classnames.

 ## PostCSS Plugins